-I don’t have a pump but do have a CGM and I’m a bit concerned about how it’s all going to work.
+I don’t have a pump but do have a continuous glucose monitor (CGM) and I’m a bit concerned about how it’s all going to work.
 I’m also currently single so a little nervous about how new partners might respond.
 Hypos mid event are frustrating!
 Stops you from reaching that level of enjoyment I’ve found … -Abbey

-Pump usually off, with the pump, cgm and juice box beside the bed.
-My partner is really aware of my devises and the “unhooking” of the pump by my partner Is like kissing for most other couples.
+Pump usually off, with the pump, CGM and juice box beside the bed.
+My partner is really aware of my devices and the “unhooking” of the pump by my partner.
+Is like kissing for most other couples.
 We also stop half way through, so I can have a juice box or glucose tab and he has water.
 I think a big help is your partner being really aware of it and learning to laugh about things 🙂 -Brooke

 Pump on or off all depends on the situation … The worse was on our anniversary away and I was going “downtown” and my wife asked if everything was okay.
 I guess my technique was lacking so as I started to move up and I faceplanted on the bed.
 My wife got me a Coke and tested, but I was still too low to read.
 T1 gets in the way sometimes but not every time. – John